michelenatale/Cryptography/C-Abi-Bright-Aot/readme.md

 It will be published as part of the broader **Cryptography** repository and will serve as the foundation for future cross‑language interoperability work.

-A [demonstration video](https://github.com/michelenatale/Cryptography/blob/main/C-Abi-Bright-Aot/readme.md#-video-demonstration) is available below.
+A [demonstration video](https://github.com/michelenatale/Cryptography/blob/main/C-Abi-Bright-Aot/readme.md#-video-demonstration) is available in the `Docs` folder and as a direct download below.

 ---